Our Projects

 Improving science

 Our lab has a primary focus on metascience: the science of science.
-We aim to understand and improve the ways science is done.
-We have a special focus on tool development in which we create guidelines or applications that researchers can use in order to make their work better and more efficient.
+We aim to understand and improve the ways science is done and how that affects the people doing it.
+We believe that scientists should move away from the notions of the ‘gifted recluse’ who searches for the truth no matter the consequences and instead focus also on the human aspects of doing research.
+Collaboration, hard work, and dealing with positive and negative emotions must be considered when working in the current scientific system, so our goal is twofold: 1: improve the system and 2: help people navigate the existing one.
+We have a particular focus on tool development, in which we create guidelines or applications that researchers can use to make their work better and more efficient.
 Some examples: SampleSizePlanner, Transparency Checklist, tenzing

 We participate in several replications every year.
 Some examples from the currently running projects: